10 Email Productivity Tips for Notion Users

 - Update statuses and priorities

-- Unsubscribe from newsletters you never read
+- Unsubscribe from newsletters you never read (see tip 6)

 9. Use Templates for Email Processing

-Create Notion templates for common email types:
+Create Notion templates for common email types so raw emails turn into structured work:

 - Bug Report template with fields for steps to reproduce, severity, assignee